pierrehanne/certifications/microsoft/AI900/README.md

 ## Microsoft Azure AI Fundamentals

-*This project present some notes on the AI-900 Certification provide by Microsoft Azure* :computer::cloud:
+*This project present some notes on the AI-900 Certification* :computer::cloud:

 ### Audience Profile :grey_question: